fps4/core-backup/docs/core-backup-cli.md

 # Core Backup CLI Usage

-The `core_backup` package now exposes a generic job orchestrator capable of running multiple backup connectors.
-Use the CLI module to execute jobs defined in a YAML configuration file.
+The `core_backup` package exposes a lightweight orchestrator for running declarative backup jobs.
+In this repository the only bundled service is the GitHub connector, but the CLI remains generic so the same interface can drive future services.

 ## Invocation
 ```bash